william-wtr92/lootopia/README.md

 # 🧩 Lootopia

-lootopia is an innovative platform, structured as an immersive ecosystem, dedicated to the participation and organisation of treasure hunts.
+Lootopia is an innovative platform, structured as an immersive ecosystem, dedicated to the participation and organisation of treasure hunts.

 ## 🐐 Contributors